How to Pivot Into UX Writing Without Starting Over

 When we stop obsessing over outcomes and start putting our energy into finding our inner purpose and serving others, the noise quiets.
 The anxiety fades.
 The self-doubt loosens its grip.

 Not sure what you would do without that wall?
-Maybe it’s a great paycheck.
+Maybe it’s something you’ve done for so long it’s “safe”.
 Maybe it’s a role that defines your life, and though you love to vent about it, you don’t know what would replace it.

 An instant way to feel more at peace is to get clear on what you want to put into the world.
 What do you want to spend your time on and why?
 Answer that question honestly for yourself (not for anyone else) and the reward will be that at the end of the day, whatever you’ve done will feel like enough to you, regardless of how others respond.